3valley/code-your-own-adventure/README.md

 - Hit run to check for errors!

 ### Add your new tile, weapon, and enemy to the map
 - <a href="https://docs.google.com/spreadsheets/d/1jNg4cAAyT5vpmik1sfcOQSYiMXutGloqGH0SqYLSHGg/edit?usp=sharing">Here's the spreadsheet I used to make my game map</a>.
 The nice thing about using a spreadsheet is it lets your really visualize the map.
-When you export it as a csv, you'll get a smashed-together block of names and commans that's a lot harder to read, and you'll paste that into map.txt in the Code Your Own Adventure program.
+When you export it as a csv, you'll get a smashed-together block of names and commas that's a lot harder to read, and you'll paste that into map.txt in the Code Your Own Adventure program.
+You can also edit map.txt directly, either after setting up the map in the spreadsheet, or instead.

 **How to use:**
 <p><img src="http://estesvalleylibrary.org/github/google-sheets.png" width="700px"></p>